 How Much Does IUI Treatment Cost for Moms?

 The estimated out of pocket costs for one IUI cycle can run anywhere from $800-$1500, and those costs vary depending on the clinic and financial plan that works best for you.

-Here at Gay Parents To Be, in partnership with RMA of CT, the cost of one IUI cycle is $1,000 (through a financial opportunity plan offered here).
+Here at Gay Parents To Be, in partnership with Illume Fertility, the cost of one IUI cycle is $1,000 (through a financial opportunity plan offered here).
 This includes “morning monitoring” bloodwork and ultrasounds during your cycle, the sperm preparation for IUI, and the insemination itself.

 Medication costs for IUI procedures are separate from the cycle cost, and also vary depending on whether your REI prescribes you oral or injectable fertility medicines.

 Option 2 - In Vitro Fertilization (IVF) Treatment

 In-vitro fertilization (IVF) is a family planning pathway for LGBTQ+ single females or same-sex couples where only one partner wants to biologically and genetically participate in the pregnancy, and perhaps has completed IUI treatment unsuccessfully, or is struggling with their fertility.

 The average cost of an IVF cycle is around $18,000 when including medications and monitoring (bloodwork and ultrasound).
 Genetic testing could add another $1,500 to $3,000.
 Please see the table for a more detailed breakdown of estimated IVF cost factors.